India’s Unacademy raises $50 million to grow its online learning platform – TechCrunch

 Unacademy began its journey as a YouTube channel, but has since expanded to its own app where it offers some courses for free and others through a recently launched subscription business.
 The subscription service — called Unacademy Plus Subscription — has 50,000 users.

-Unacademy also maintains an archive of all the classes, giving students the option to reference to older lectures at any time through the app.
+Unacademy also maintains an archive of all the classes, giving students the option to reference older lectures at any time through the app.
 The startup says YouTube is still its largest distribution channel.
 Overall, the platform sees more than 100 million monthly views across the platforms.

 “We are seeing unprecedented growth and engagement from learners in smaller towns and cities, and are also very humbled to see that top-quality educators are choosing Unacademy as their primary platform to reach out to students.
 In the last few months, we have taken bigger strides toward achieving this mission.
 We have more than 400 top educators from across the country taking live classes every day on Unacademy Plus.
 This is available to every student, irrespective of their location,” said Munjal.